European colonists came to America in droves during the late 1500s and have built the country into one of the most diverse nations in the world.

 Birthplace of the American Revolution, Boston is a town that instills fierce loyalty to those raised there and those who transplant themselves.

-Towering historical buildings, sprawling college campuses, and nationally celebrated sports teams makes it easy to see why Boston is one of the most European cities in America.
+Towering historical buildings, sprawling college campuses, and nationally celebrated sports teams make it easy to see why Boston is one of the most European cities in America.

 The pride felt walking the 2.5 miles of Freedom Trail sets the mood for the day as you pass King's Chapel, Faneuil Hall, and Bunker Hill.